 There are a limited amount of circumstances when a nursing home can remove a resident from a facility.
 Some of these include: if the resident’s health improves sufficiently, if the resident’s presence in the facility puts others in danger, if the resident’s needs cannot be met by the facility, if the resident stops paying and has not applied for Medicare or Medicaid, or if the facility closes.
 Even then, federal law requires nursing homes to give a 30 day notice in writing to the resident and work on a transition plan with the resident.
 These safeguards are in place to protect the resident, but sometimes the nursing homes don’t follow them or share the existence of them with the resident or the resident’s family.

 Being faced with this situation can be extremely stressful, and with all the federal and state laws and regulations out there it can be confusing to know where to even start with it all.
 The nursing home already has the specialized knowledge because it’s part of their business practice.
 You don’t have to be alone though when dealing with the nursing home.
-You can reach out to a nursing home abuse lawyer in Spartanburg, SC who knows the law and regulations, and knows how to advocate for residents to make sure they receive the care they deserve.
+You can reach out to a nursing home abuse lawyer who knows the law and regulations, and knows how to advocate for residents to make sure they receive the care they deserve.